Northern Sydney Local Health District

 About Northern Sydney Local Health District

-The Northern Sydney Local Health District (LHD), part of NSW Health, provides health services to the approximately 850,000 residents of Northern Sydney, Australia, from the Harbour to the Hawkesbury River.
-The district includes five hospitals and multiple community health centres.
+The Northern Sydney Local Health District (LHD), part of NSW Health, provides health services to the approximately 850,000 Northern Sydney, Australia residents, from the Harbour to the Hawkesbury River.
+The district includes five hospitals and multiple community health centers.

-- Critically ill patients needed to be able to safely talk with their families during Covid-19 restrictions
+- Critically ill patients needed to talk with their families during Covid-19 restrictions safely

 - The need for some patients to be able to access medical care and advice remotely, including those in residential health facilities